apache/airflow/docs/apache-airflow-providers-neo4j/connections/neo4j.rst

     Specify the password to connect.

 Extra (optional)
-    Specify the extra parameters (as json dictionary) that can be used in MySQL connection.
-Note that you can choose the client to connect to the database by setting the ``client`` extra field.
+    Specify the extra parameters (as json dictionary) that can be used in Neo4j connection.

-    For ``mysqlclient`` (default) the following extras are supported:
+    The following extras are supported:

       * ``charset``: specify charset of the connection
       * ``cursor``: one of ``sscursor``, ``dictcursor``, ``ssdictcursor`` .
 Specifies cursor class to be